zeefeegee/AWS-SBG-Data-Science/AWS-Nextwork-2.md

 ## Project reflection
 This project took me approximately 30 minutes.
 The most challenging part was cleaning up because I have to make sure that I did not miss anything.
 It was most rewarding to manage the users as this is one of the skills you need not just in AWS, but in other security applications/cloud as well.

+## What I did basically
+- I created an IAM account
+- I created an alias
+- I created a policy
+- I created 2 EC2 instances
+- I tested the policies by trying to stop an instance without the required permission
+- I cleaned up the resources